Mermaid Theatre of Nova Scotia presents

 Steven has created the music for more than a dozen Mermaid shows, including Very Eric Carle; The Very Hungry Caterpillar & Other Eric Carle Favorites; A Brown Bear, a Moon and a Caterpillar: Treasured Stories by Eric Carle; Swimmy, Frederick and Inch by Inch; Goodnight Moon and The Runaway Bunnyand others.
 His many other professional activities include original film and television scores; contemporary music and musique actuelle performance; university teaching and curriculum development; and a long-term international involvement with electroacoustic concert music.
 Steven is Mermaid Theatre’s Artistic Advisor for Music and Sound Design.

 The recorded narration for Mermaid’s show is the work of Beau Bridges, an award-winning actor who visited Mermaid’s headquarters while on location in Windsor, Nova Scotia several years ago.
 Part of a preeminent Hollywood acting dynasty, he has portrayed a myriad of characters during an extensive career in film and television which spans more than three decades.
 Beau is the father of four sons and a daughter, giving him an insider’s appreciation of the world of children’s literature.

-Jessica Lewis, Stage Manager
+Mel Watkins, Stage Manager

 For general information, please contact